In this article we cover:

-Multiple extensions allow you to forward calls by means of a short “tail” of the main business number.
-It is the most convenient way for your clients or employees to keep in touch with different divisions of your company and makes communication efficient and flexible.
+Multiple extensions allow you to forward calls by means of a short “tail” off the main business number.
+This is the most convenient way for your clients or employees to keep in touch with different divisions of your company and makes communication efficient and flexible.
 If you are not a solo entrepreneur, consider providers which don’t charge for additional extensions.

 A typical virtual call-processing system is quick and easy to deploy because it doesn’t require any dedicated equipment.
 Using and configuring the system is another story, though.
-You don’t want to spend hours poring over manuals or trying to make some sense by trial-and-error, do you?
 Opt for providers who offer clear instructions on the matters you find important.
 It’s even better if their website offers video instructions and a customer support team is ready to help.
-By the way, there’s no need to take a provider’s easy-to-use claims for granted ― many of them offer trials or demo versions.
+Also, don’t take a provider’s easy-to-use claims at face value ― many offer trials or demo versions.
 Don’t hesitate to give them a try.

 - Technical support.

-Nothing and no one is perfect, so sooner or later problems occur even with the most stable systems.
-Make sure your provider has a professional support team and they are accessible and ready to assist with your requests.
-This is why a large telecommunication company is not the best choice for small business owners.
-For them, the value of each individual customer is much less in comparison with smaller providers who can deal with your problem individually.
+Nothing is perfect, so eventually problems occur even with the most stable systems.
+Make sure your provider has a professional support team and they are accessible and ready to assist you.
+Frankly, this is why a large telecommunication company is not the best choice for small business owners.
+For them the value of each individual customer is much less compared to smaller providers who can deal with your problem individually.

 - Mobile support.

-If your staff is constantly on the run, ensure it is possible to reach them via their personal smartphones.
+If your staff is constantly on the move, ensure you can reach them on their phones.
 Check for features like mobile applications and call routing to mobile phones.
-Extended mobile functionality like to-do lists, immediate task assignment, and social media integration are also immensely useful.
+Additional mobile functionality like to-do lists, immediate task assignment, and social media integration are also immensely useful.

 Comparing MightyCall and Grasshopper

-Grasshopper is viewed as MightyCall’s main competitor.
-Both systems have been working in this sphere for a long time providing virtual phone numbers and associated call-processing tailored to small and medium business owners.
+Grasshopper, the largest company in the virtual telephony market, is viewed as MightyCall’s main competitor.
+Both companies have been working for years providing virtual phone numbers and associated call-processing to small and medium business owners.

 The core functions are very similar: